We love working on FM Exciters!

 This one did NOT still operate correctly:

-Another FX series FMO module, this time with the caps blown, spewing electrolyte on the PC traces.
-This one took some work to clean up and repair the traces.
+Another FX series FMO module, this time with the caps burst, leaving electrolyte on the PC traces.
+This one took some work to clean up and repair.

 BE does still have these FMO modules available new.
 About $700, making it worth the time to repair.